Skip to primary navigation Skip to content Skip to footer

 Water is essential to life, and a lack of it will soon lead to serious health issues and ultimately to death.
 A lean person comprises around 70 – 75% water, losing just 1% of this will leave you dehydrated, losing 2% and things are getting serious.
 Water carries heat away from the vital organs and…

-When is it a good time to turn back?
+When is it the right time to turn back?

 Taking and following a compass bearing from the map